ohmyzsh/ohmyzsh/plugins/gitignore/README.md

 # gitignore

-This plugin enables you the use of [gitignore.io](https://www.toptal.com/developers/gitignore) from the command line.
-You need an active internet connection.
+This plugin enables you to use [gitignore.io](https://www.gitignore.io) from the command line.
+You need an active internet connection to fetch templates.
+The plugin uses the gitignore.io CDN endpoint to simplify access and improve reliability.

 To use it, add `gitignore` to the plugins array in your zshrc file: